 Social Justice Institute

-Every January, the Office of Multicultural Affairs sponsors a three-day leadership institute that allows students to explore how oppression impacts true equality.
-The highlight of the institute is the day-long trip to an urban center where students are able to visit an array of human and social service agencies as well as explore various cultural aspects of the city.
+Every January, the Office of Multicultural Affairs sponsors a leadership institute that allows students to explore how oppression impacts true equality.
+The highlight of the institute is the trip to an urban center where students participate in service opportunities at agencies dedicated to social justice work.

 The 2015 theme of the institute is "Civil Rights" and will consist of a trip to Atlanta, GA to tour local sites dedicated to the story and legacy of the Civil Rights Movement.
 Participants will visit locations such as the Center for Civil and Human Rights, The King Center as well as the birth home of Dr. Martin Luther King, Jr.

 Participants will also conduct service projects at Atlanta area non-profit organizations.